 Show No Resistance to Resistant Starch

-Gaby Sanchez, CPD UT Austin, Kyndal Klose, UT Student, and Alexa Sparkman, MA, RDN, LD
+Gaby Sanchez CPD UT Austin with Kyndal Klose CPD UT Austin and Alexa Sparkman, MA, RDN, LD

 Even though the American diet culture has vilified carbohydrates on and off for decades, some forms of carbohydrates, like resistant starch, provide such important health benefits not having then included in the diet could actually be harmful.

 Resistant starch (RS) is a form of starchy, fibrous carbohydrate that, as its name implies, is resistant to digestion.
 Normally, starches are digested and absorbed in the small intestine, however, by resisting digestion, resistant starch travels through the body until it reaches the large intestine.
 Once in the large intestine, resistant starch has the ability to be fermented by microbiota and essentially feed good bacteria found in the gut.
 Because of this, resistant starch has been found to function similarly to fiber and provides comparable health benefits.
 1-4

 Depending on structure or source, resistant starch can be categorized into one of the following classifications: